Multi-agent Reinforcement Learning: A Comprehensive Survey: Background

-The concept of perfect equilibrium \citep{Selten1988PE} refines the idea of NE by imposing additional requirements of consistency and mutual optimality.
-It describes an optimization state where agents' strategies are mutually consistent and takes into account the possibility of off-equilibrium actions, requiring agents to choose strategies that are robust against such deviations.
-We now explore additional refinements to these solution concepts useful under the context of stochastic games.
+The concept of perfect equilibrium \cite{Selten1988PE} refines the idea of NE in a different manner --- by imposing additional requirements of consistency and mutual optimality.
+This solution concept describes an optimization state where agents' strategies are mutually consistent and take into account the possibility of off-equilibrium actions, requiring agents to choose strategies that are robust against such deviations.
+In fact, numerous additional refinements and solution concepts exist that take into account asymmetric roles and information \cite{bacsar1998dynamic}, situations involving imperfect information \cite{Shoham2008MAS}, or even games with sequential dynamics \cite{kreps1982sequential} and non-stationary considerations \cite{daskalakis2022complexity, kim2022influencing}.